Her Path to Discipline

 Over the next two decades, she also realized that it is much easier to change a belief when you change your surroundings (your environment).

-She created that Retreat Space here in San Jose del Cabo, Mexico and hopes to see you for a retreat, very soon.
+She created that Retreat Space here in Julian, California - just East of San Diego - and hopes to see you for a retreat, very soon.

 Non-Profit & Retreat Center